dmontaner/install_and_config_linux/libreoffice.md

     deb http://ppa.launchpad.net/libreoffice/libreoffice-5-0/ubuntu trusty main
     deb-src http://ppa.launchpad.net/libreoffice/libreoffice-5-0/ubuntu trusty main

-You also need to add the _signing key_ to the repository:
+You also need to add the _signing key_ to the repository ([see here](http://ubuntuforums.org/showthread.php?t=1263676)):

     sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys 1378B444

+You can chek that the key si there using:

+    sudo apt-key list

 Then update the system: